VictorRodriguez/compilers-lecture/labs/04/README.md

 ## Expected result:

-* Code a compiler.l that fulfill the requirements
+* Code a lex_analaizer.c that fulfill the requirements
 * Code a Makefile for this code
 * Generate a random AC code with: